alaneicker1975/react-form-state-management/README.md

 # React Form Architecture

-This repo demonstrates how to architect a form-based application.
+This repo demonstrates how to architect a form-based application using Formik and REact context.

 ## Architecture